-Your school will monitor any teaching or assessment activities that are affected by industrial action and make the necessary arrangements to minimise the impact upon you as much as possible.
+Your school has been monitoring any teaching or assessment activities that have been affected by industrial action and has made arrangements to minimise the impact upon you as much as possible.

 Anything we put in place needs to be fair to all our students, practically feasible and in keeping with the standards that underpin the quality of your degree.

 The Board of Examiners will know the full details of the impact of the strike and will ensure that any mitigation is fair and reasonable in its decision-making.
 The Board can also apply further mitigation if necessary.
 Your academic outcomes will be safeguarded.

 If you have further concerns, contact firstname.lastname@example.org.